 What other industry experiences have you undertaken throughout your studies?

 The first internship I completed was at Agency B & Co., working with amazing industry veteran Sally Burleigh.
-The team at Holmes Fashion helped me source and secure this role too!
+Agency T.M. helped me source and secure this role too!
 It was such an amazing experience and really helped shape my goals for the future.
 My internship there lasted six months and ended up turning into a paid internship, which was so rewarding!
 I gained a lot of friendships working there, which have provided me with some amazing lifelong industry connections.

 The role helped me decide that working in public relations and marketing is where I see myself long-term.
 Working closely with an iconic brand like COS was so exciting.
 I did a lot of work with content creation, event preparation, and client reporting.
 Having that experience as well as my experience at MaxMediaLab has allowed me to experience different working environments and work cultures.

-I also got the opportunity through Holmes Fashion to volunteer at Mercedes Benz Fashion Week Australia in my first year of study.
+I also got the opportunity through Agency T.M. to volunteer at Mercedes Benz Fashion Week Australia in my first year of study.
 It was so nerve-wracking, but one of the biggest highlights of my life!
 Being able to experience and view collections before everyone else is such an exciting privilege and a taste of what it is like to work in the industry.

 How have you found your internship experiences?
 Is there anything about working in-industry that has surprised you?

-What attracted you to Holmes Fashion’s Bachelor of Fashion Business?
+What attracted you to Holmes Institute Fashion’s Bachelor of Fashion Business?

-I started studying at Holmes in 2019 after doing a lot of research into fashion business and marketing courses.
-I toured the Holmes campus and immediately felt a good vibe!
-Nowhere else I looked into just didn’t have the same amazing feel as Holmes did.
+I started studying at Holmes Institute in 2019 after doing a lot of research into fashion business and marketing courses.
+I toured the campus and immediately felt a good vibe!
+Nowhere else I looked into just didn’t have the same amazing feel as Holmes Institute Fashion did.
 I fell in love with the ambience of the college!
-Then learning about the industry opportunities that Holmes Fashion facilitates, I knew it was the perfect course for me.
+Then learning about the industry opportunities that Holmes Institute Fashion facilitates, I knew it was the perfect course for me.

 What are your goals for after graduation?